CSR2017/Ed-Fi-AdminApp/packages/api/src/auth/login/README.md

 - Front-end API requests need to be sent using `credentials = include`, which tells the browser to include its HTTP-only cookie.
 - API responses need to include the header `Access-Control-Allow-Credentials = true`, which tells the browser to let JavaScript access the response.

+There are various ways to botch the setup of this, and we won't try to make this doc a source of truth on it.
+Suffice it to say, there are various ways a hacker can trick a user into sending (via their browser) a malicious request to the API from some starting point other than your front-end app, and it's critical that (a) the hacker shouldn't be able to steal the `sid`, and (b) those requests shouldn't be able to "do anything" in the app.

 ## Normal request authentication